djagerif/comfort2mqtt/DOCS.md

 ### Option: `Comfort MQTT Bridge Battery Update Target ID` (Optional)

-  This sets the ID to be queried by the `Battery Update` Bridge Control.
+  This sets the ID to be queried by the `Battery Update` Bridge Control button.
 Valid range values are [0,1,33 - 39].
 The Default value is `1`.

 ### Option: `Set Comfort Time and Date` (Optional)